citp/privacy-policy-historical/b/br/bre/breezemasti.com.md

 **Changes to this Privacy Statement**
 The contents of this statement may be altered at any time, at our discretion.

-If you have any questions regarding the privacy policy of breezemasti.com then you may contact us at breezemasti@gmail.com
+If you have any questions regarding the privacy policy of breezemasti.com then you may contact us at breezemasti(at)gmail(dot)com

+Number of View :1717